iQube-Protocol/AigentQube/README.md

-# AigentQube: Contextual Intelligence Agent Framework
+# Aigent Z: Contextual Intelligence Agent Framework

 ## Technical Foundation: iQube Protocol

-AigentQube introduces a new class of context and risk intelligent agents underpinned by the iQube protocol.
+Aigent Z introduces a new class of context and risk intelligent agents underpinned by the iQube protocol.

 ### Core Vision